"Life insurance? Are you sure? Isn’t that something people buy when they get old and have a lot of responsibilities?"

 - The policy term should at least be as long as the length of your biggest debt.
 For example, if the mortgage is your largest debt and the amortization period is 30 years, buy a 30-year term life plan.

-There is no denying that children are expensive to raise.
+There is no denying that children are expensive.
 On average, raising a child in Canada costs anywhere between $10,000 - $15,000 per year until the age of 18.
 Depending on your lifestyle, this figure could be even higher.

 If something were to happen to you tomorrow, your spouse can use the policy amount to pay for child-related expenses.